 - Legal fees, bail, traffic tickets, parking tickets, or fines

 - Veterinary costs, unless for a service animal

-- Luxury items, such as premium cable channels, high-speed internet, food costs in excess of the standard allowance or other similar costs unless required for a specific education-related reasons
+- Luxury items, such as premium cable channels, food costs in excess of the standard allowance or other similar costs unless required for a specific education-related reasons

 Residency Interview Expenses will not be reviewed as part of a COA appeal.
 Please review the Residency and Relocation Expenses page for information about options for Residency and Relocation Loans, as well as related budgeting tools.